Planning and development of the World Hepatitis Summit 2022

 The summit will build the narrative for hepatitis elimination, will advance the knowledge on eliminating viral hepatitis by 2030 and will build all stakeholders capacity on hepatitis elimination.

-The third World Hepatitis Summit (WHS) is to be held in Bangkok, Thailand in late 2021.
+The third World Hepatitis Summit (WHS) is to be held in Bangkok, Thailand in June 2022.
 It will be delivered as a hybrid event with both face-to-face and online components.
 The theme of WHS 2021 will be “Achieving the elimination of viral hepatitis within evolving health systems”.

 The World Hepatitis Summit is a large-scale, global event to advance the viral hepatitis agenda and the only global hepatitis conference focused on public health.